RebeccaFlach/covid-modeling/reports/draft_report.md

 **Figure 2: Store network heatmap visualization** based on mean exposure time in each zone.
 The color ranges from black to bright red.
 The brighter the red, the higher the average exposure time is in that zone.

-Following this, we investigate some common COVID exposure interventions such as:
+Following this, we investigate some common COVID-19 exposure interventions such as:

 * Controlling the rate of customer arrival
     * Done by performing a parameter sweep, varying the rate at which customers enter the store from 0 to 2.5 customers/min.